ruffle-rs/ruffle-rs.github.io/README.md

 The PAT only needs **read only access** to `ruffle-rs/ruffle` (contents and metadata), or to be lazy, pick "Public Repositories (read-only)".

 Set the PAT on the `GITHUB_TOKEN` environment variable for `npm run build`/`npm run dev` to pick it up.

+## Configure URL

+Some parts of the website require absolute URLs, such as opengraph data.
+It fetches this from the environment variable `BASE_URL`.

+In local development you'll probably want to set it to `http://localhost:3000`, and in production we use `https://ruffle.rs`